Client Spotlight: Leveraging an OBM in Your Web Design Business

 "Getting everything templatized in Honeybook and having the pre-written emails has been super helpful.
 I don't know where I would be if we didn't have at least some formal stuff in place like we do now." - Client A

-How a Business Manager Benefits Your Web Design Business
+How an Online Business Manager Benefits Your Web Design Business

-• Business Strategy: An OBM is the right-hand operations person in your business.
 While a coach will help you identify where you want to go and the struggles you might face internally, an OBM will help you get there.
-This a partnership that ensures your big vision has a path mapped out to make it a reality.
+This is a partnership that ensures your big vision has a path mapped out to make it a reality.
 They will strategize with you on the best tools, processes, and plan to get where you want to go.

-• Internal Scheduling: Some days we just want someone else to tell us what to do and that's exactly what an OBM can do for you.
+Some days we just want someone else to tell us what to do, and that's exactly what an OBM can do for you.
 Based on current client projects, internal projects, and ideal work week, we can set up a daily schedule that doesn't require you to jump from task to task and hope you haven't missed anything.

 An Online Business Manager can be an invaluable partner for web designers.
-Allowing the OBM to handle the operations, you'll be freed up to devote your energy into the creative design process.
+By allowing an OBM to handle the operations, you'll be freed up to devote your energy into the creative design process.
 A symbiotic working relationship allows both to play to their strengths.
 Designers benefit from having a dedicated manager guiding projects smoothly, acquiring new clients, and setting clear expectations.

 By leveraging an OBM's strategic expertise, web designers can focus on honing their technical skills while avoiding the pitfalls of scope creep, missed deadlines, overwhelmed clients, and business operations outside their wheelhouse.
 The end result is happier clients, more consistent work, and a design practice equipped for sustainable growth.

 If you are considering hiring soon, you might be interested in my Quick-Start Guide for Your Next Best Hire.
-This free guide provides an in-depth look at the hiring process along with templates.
+This guide provides an in-depth look at the hiring process along with templates.
+Download it for free.

 We won't send you spam.